 You can add firewall rules to an on-demand security group in the cloud template design.

-For information about available firewall rules, see Using a security group resource in a vRealize Automation cloud template.
+For information about available firewall rules, see More about security group and tag resources in vRealize Automation cloud templates.

 For information about defining security groups in network profiles, see Learn more about network profiles in vRealize Automation.